palma-ice/yelmo-docs/docs/physics/sia.md

 the basal stress are computed *from the driving stress* $\boldsymbol\tau_d$ exactly as in DIVA, and the velocity is then obtained by integrating Glen's flow law vertically.
-This is mathematically equivalent to the familiar closed-form SIA expression in terms of $\nabla z_s$, but it keeps the link to the Stokes balance explicit, uses the same
+This is mathematically equivalent to the familiar closed-form SIA expression in terms of $\nabla s$, but it keeps the link to the Stokes balance explicit, uses the same
 $\boldsymbol\tau_d$ field as DIVA/SSA (including the same lateral and grounding-line treatments), and makes the SIA → DIVA limit transparent.